F.A.Q. / ANSWER CENTER

 05. If you’re wondering HOW LONG WILL TESTING TAKE, please read the “HOW LONG DOES TESTING TAKE” FAQ on this page.

-06. If you’re wondering about your WONDERLAND CLIENT DASHBOARD, please read the FAQ on that on this page.
+06. If you’re wondering about your account and your WONDERLAND CLIENT DASHBOARD, please read the FAQ on this page.

-THEN, STEP 2 IS TO WAIT FOR US TO RECEIVE YOUR MATERIAL, CREATE YOUR LOGIN AND CLIENT DASHBOARD, SEND YOUR LOGIN DETAILS, AND THEN ISSUE YOUR INVOICE, WHICH WILL BE AVAILABLE ON YOUR CLIENT DASHBOARD.
+THEN, PART 2 IS TO WAIT FOR US TO RECEIVE YOUR MATERIAL, CREATE YOUR LOGIN AND CLIENT DASHBOARD, AND SEND YOUR LOGIN DETAILS.
+IF YOU HAVEN’T INCLUDED PAYMENT, WE WILL THEN ISSUE YOUR INVOICE, WHICH WILL BE AVAILABLE ON YOUR CLIENT DASHBOARD.
+TESTING CANNOT START WITHOUT PAYMENT UNLESS YOU’RE HAVE VIP STATUS.

 ONCE YOU GET YOUR INVOICE, YOU NEED TO SEND PAYMENT EVIDENCE OR YOUR ACTUAL PAYMENT, ALERTING US HOW AND WHEN YOU PAID.
 PAYMENT EVIDENCE IS A SCREENSHOT OF YOUR ELECTRONIC TRANSFER, OR A PICTURE OF YOUR SIGNED PAPER CHECK AND THE ENVELOPE IT’S BEING SENT IN, ETC. SEND THAT TO INFO@WONDERLAND-LABS.COM.